LGBTQ history in Massachusetts: 1990–1999

 In the early 1990s, Northampton gained a national reputation for its lesbian community.

 In November 1992, Massachusetts voters elected their first openly LGBT state senator, Cheryl Jacques, and the first transgender person elected to a state legislature, Althea Garrison.
 Garrison's transgender identity was not public at the time of elections, and she was involuntarily outed by the Boston Herald following the election.

 In 1994, the Massachusetts Area South Asian Lambda Association was founded.
 Although based in Boston, the organization served queer South Asians from across New England.

 In 1995, the Family Equality Council held the first Family Week in Provincetown, an event aimed towards LGBT families.

 In 1997, the Old Lesbian Oral Herstory Project was established at Smith College in Northampton.

 Then-governor William Weld created the Massachusetts Governor's Task Force on Hate Crimes during his tenure; the task force was given permanent status by his successor, Paul Cellucci, in 1998.

 21st century

 2000–2009

 In 2000, state senator Cheryl Jacques came out as a lesbian, making her the state's first openly LGBT state senator.
 Jacques was in her fourth term, having been first elected in November 1992.
 In 2002, Jarrett Barrios became the first openly gay man to be elected to the State Senate.

 In 2001, the LGBT Aging Project was founded in Boston.
 The organization would be profiled in the 2010 documentary Gen Silent.

 In 2003, Massachusetts became the first state in the country to recognize same-sex marriage following the ruling of state Supreme Court case Goodridge vs. Department of Public Health.
 The first marriage licenses for same-sex couples were issued in 2004.

-In January 2008, E. Denise Simmons was sworn in in Cambridge, becoming the first openly lesbian African-American mayor in the country.
+In January 2008, E. Denise Simmons was sworn in at Cambridge, becoming the first openly lesbian African-American mayor in the country.